 Telomeres shorten with age.
 However, telomeres can also become shortened through stress, smoking, lack of exercise, and poor diet.
 Telomere shortening is involved in all aspects of the aging process on a cellular level; short telomeres are linked to premature cellular aging.
 Telomere length represents an individual’s biological age as opposed to chronological age.

 A relationship has previously been found between telomere length in adults and age-related diseases, such as cardiovascular disease, type 2 diabetes, and increased mortality.
-Now, in a new study – published in BMC Medicine – researchers have conducted telomere research in newborns.
+Now, in a

 The team hypothesized that overweight or obesity during pregnancy could be a major factor in the telomere length of the child at birth and may, as a result, contribute to the developmental programming of the child.

 The aim of the study was to evaluate the possible effects of maternal obesity in newborns on telomere length measured in the newborn’s cord blood DNA and placental DNA.

 “Compared with newborns of mothers with a normal BMI [body mass index], newborns of women with obesity are older on a molecular level, because shortened telomere lengths mean that their cells have shorter lifespans,” says Prof. Tim Nawrot, the corresponding author.
 “So maintaining a healthy BMI during a woman’s reproductive age may promote molecular longevity in the offspring.”

 Telomere lengths were measured in 743 samples of cord blood and 702 samples of placental tissue from newborns of mothers involved in the ENVIRONAGE birth cohort study in Belgium.
 The 743 women included in the research were between the ages of 17-44, and the average pre-pregnancy BMI was 24.1.